29 Bridge Street, Nelson

-At 29 Bridge street is a small commercial building dating back to c1855, whose frontage is in its roughly original shape.
-It is believed to be the oldest commercial building in the central business district of Nelson, possibly the oldest commercial building still extant in NZ, and has a Historic Places Trust category B listing.
+At 29 Bridge street is a small commercial building dating back to c1855, whose frontage is almost in its original shape.
+It is believed to be the oldest commercial building in the central business district of Nelson, possibly the oldest commercial building still extant in New Zealand, and has a Historic Places Trust category B listing.

 It is a vivid reminder of an older commercial centre which is now almost completely gone, not only in Nelson but in most other early New Zealand towns.
 Although the interior has been modified during the past 130 years the first floor and exterior retain their original character with timber cladding and pitched roof.

-A fisherman's jetty once sat at the back of the building in Whakatu Square and would have been used until reclamation in the 1890's stopped boats having easy access into the Paruparu Estuary or Tideway as it was known by settlers.
+A fisherman's jetty once sat at the back of the building in Wakatu Square and would have been used until reclamation in the 1890's stopped boats having easy access into the Paruparu Estuary, or Tideway as it was known by settlers.
 Until then spring tides were especially good for larger vessels, while smaller flat-bottomed canoes and barges could proceed even further into the large tidal estuary.

 The land on which the building stands is part of Section 1104 City of Nelson and was granted to Thomas Askew on 13th December 1851.
 Askew had arrived in Nelson with his parents in 1843, and the Nelson Census of 1849 describes him as living in Bridge St. The Ratings Roll for 1864 specify that Askew had a house and shop built on the section in 1852.
 It appears this was let to various people and not lived in by Askew himself.